 The deadline should be confirmed in writing at the time you confirm the volunteer’s commitment.
 Follow up with the volunteer on their progress and have them contact you as soon as possible if they cannot complete the task.

-IEEE best practice: The Broward (Florida) Section officers noticed that many people do not want to volunteer for anything that involves a lengthy time commitment (6 months to 1 year).
+IEEE best practice: The Broward (Florida) Section officers noticed that many people do not want to volunteer for anything that involves a lengthy time commitment (six months to one year).
 So the officers decided to try a different approach and have had success in asking people to volunteer to take on short-term duties (e.g., planning just one meeting).
 This allows the section officers to take care of only administrative tasks and helps avoid burnout for long-time volunteers.

 Know what is needed to complete each job for the various section positions and make sure your volunteers have the material and information they need when they take on the job.
 Having the necessary tools increases the probability of success.